Getting started with the OS1 Platform

 - Client ID and Client Secret: Generates an access token for authentication

-- Tenant ID and Tenant URL: Specifies the path to the sandbox environment you’re using.
+- Tenant ID and Tenant URL: Specify the path to the sandbox environment you’re using.

 - To copy your credentials, click the copy icon next to the credential.